Interstate Compact on the Placement of Children (ICPC)

 Role of ICPC Staff

-In Los Angeles County, all out-of-state placement requests, are assigned to the Out-of-County Services Unit (also known as the ICPC unit), with the exception of out-of-state group home placements and out-of-state adoption home study requests.
-When an ICPC placement later requires an adoption Home Study, the Adoption and Permanency Resources Division (APRD) ICPC Coordinator will assign an APRD CSW.
+In Los Angeles County, all out-of-state placement requests, are assigned to the Out-of-County Services Unit (also known as the ICPC unit), with the exception of out-of-state adoption home study requests.
+When an ICPC placement later requires an adoption home study, the Adoptions Division ICPC Coordinator will assign an Adoptions CSW.

-For out-of-state home study requests where an adoptive family and a dependent child move to California, the Adoption home study is to be assigned to an APRD CSW via the APRD ICPC coordinator.
-The APRD CSW is responsible for requesting the assignment of a Regional CSW to ensure that monthly child visits are conducted until finalization.
+For out-of-state home study requests where an adoptive family and a dependent child move to California, the Adoption home study is to be assigned to an Adoptions CSW via the Adoption ICPC coordinator.
+The Adoptions CSW is responsible for requesting the assignment of a Regional CSW to ensure that monthly child visits are conducted until the adoption is finalized.

-The ICPC is managed by the following staff roles: ICPC Liaison (SCSW), ICPC Coordinator (CSW), and the Regional Courtesy Supervision Worker (CSW).
+The ICPC is managed by the following staff roles: ICPC Liaison Supervising Children’s Social Worker (SCSW), ICPC Coordinator (CSW), and the Regional Courtesy Supervision Worker (CSW).

 ICPC Liaison SCSW